omni-us/reconplogger/README.rst

     logger = reconplogger.logger_setup('json_logger', env_prefix='MYAPP')
     logger.info('My log message in json format')

-If the environment variables are not set, this function returns the :code:`plain_logger` logger from the default configuration.
+This function gives you the ability to set the default logger to use (:code:`logger_name` argument whose default value is :code:`plain_logger`) and optionally provide a logging :code:`config` and/or a logging :code:`level` that overrides the level in the config.

+All of these values can be overridden via environment variables whose names are prefixed by the value of the :code:`env_prefix` argument.
+The environment variables supported are: :code:`{env_prefix}_CFG`, :code:`{env_prefix}_NAME` and :code:`{env_prefix}_LEVEL`.
 Note that the environment variable names are not required to be prefixed by the default :code:`env_prefix='LOGGER'`.
 The prefix can be chosen by the user for each particular application.

-For functions or classes that receive logger object as an argument, it might be desired to set a default logger so that it can be called without specifying one.
-To have as default a null logger, the reconplogger module could be used as
+For functions or classes that receive logger object as an argument, it might be desired to set a non-logging default so that it can be called without specifying one.
+For this reconplogger defines :code:`null logger` that could be used as
 follows:

 .. code-block:: python